-Mission Statement & Collection PolicyMission Statement: To acquire, preserve, provide access to, and promote the use of a wide range of primary resource materials in their original formats, including books, manuscripts, photographs, artifacts, and electronic recordings, in support of the educational, research and administrative activities of the University of West Georgia, its constituencies, and the University System of Georgia.
+Mission Statement & Collection PolicyMission Statement: To acquire, preserve, provide access to, and promote the use of a wide range of primary resource materials in their original formats, including books, manuscripts, photographs, artifacts, and electronic recordings, to support and enhance the educational, research, and administrative activities of the University of West Georgia, its constituencies, and the University System of Georgia.

 The collections are non-circulating and maintained in closed stacks.
 Security measures include limited access by staff and an electronic security system throughout the department.
-Exhibits from materials in Special Collections are created by the division and are rotated several times a year.
+Exhibits from materials in ABW Special Collections are created by the department and are rotated several times a year.

 Acquisitions that do not fall into existing collecting areas sometimes are made in anticipation of new emphases.
-In addition to scholarly research value, staff may also take into account some items' exhibit and/or outreach potential.
+In addition to scholarly research value, library faculty may also take into account some items' exhibit and/or outreach potential.

-Special Collections accepts from other divisions of the Ingram Library system transfers of materials that require special protection and care.
-Criteria considered in such transfers include fragility, age, associative value and market value.
-These materials are accepted regardless of whether the subject area(s) represented are ones targeted by Special Collections as collecting emphases.
+ABW Special Collections accepts from other departments of the Ingram Library transfers of materials that require special protection and care.
+Criteria considered in such transfers include fragility, age, associative value, and market value.
+These materials are accepted regardless of whether the subject area(s) represented are ones targeted by the ABW Special Collections as collecting emphases.

-The collections support a wide range of researchers, including undergraduates, graduates, faculty, and other researchers whose work relies on primary resource materials, rare books, and manuscripts.
+The collections support a wide range of researchers, including undergraduates, graduates, faculty, and other scholars whose work relies on primary resource materials, rare printed material, and manuscripts.

-Special Collections' primary responsibility is to serve the needs of the University’s students and faculty.
-To this end, Special Collections seeks to collect in subject areas receiving substantial and sustained attention within the University community, those representing ongoing departmental research interests, or those areas that are the focus of interdisciplinary programs.
+ABW Special Collections' primary responsibility is to serve the needs of the University’s students and faculty.
+To this end, the department seeks to collect in subject areas receiving substantial and sustained attention within the University community, those representing ongoing departmental research interests, or those areas that are the focus of interdisciplinary programs.

 Types of materials collected

-Responsibility for collecting materials for Special Collections rests among members of the Special Collections department who, to complement their own subject expertise, often consult with other resource specialists within the Ingram Library system as well as faculty and University Advancement officials.
+Responsibility for collecting materials for the ABW Special Collections rests among members of the department who, to complement their own subject expertise, often consult with other resource specialists within the Ingram Library as well as other faculty and University Advancement officials.
 The Head of Special Collections is responsible for the general supervision and coordination of collection development activities.
 Collections whose source has an already established collection at another repository will not be accessioned in accordance with the ethical standards of the archival profession.